-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, December 28, 2017.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, December 28, 2017.

 Construction projects have a lot of variables that must be taken into consideration throughout the course of the project.
 Issues that occur during the process can cause frustration for the person who commissioned the project.
 In some cases, the issues that occur are more than just a minor inconvenience and will dictate the need to take action.